its-kunal/Travera-MERN-stack/README.md

 <!-- Also if you want to seed some data to your database -->
 <!-- ADD Seed  feature in your project -->

+## Vision
+- Integrate vector database like weaviate for image search.

 ## Contribution

 Please feel free to raise issues, and contribute to this project.
 Also, create different pull requests for each new feature.